james075/mongoose-createdat-updatedat/README.md

 A mongoose plugin that adds createdAt and updatedAt fields to subscribed models in order to avoid redundancy.

+Now supporting query-based updates like update() or findOneAndUpdate().

 ### Install via npm:

 ```bash